Adding and Understanding Date Properties for Deals

 Estimated Start Date |

-When we believe the contracted work* will begin Formula: [Estimated Close Date + two weeks] |
+When we believe the contracted work** will begin Not sure about the Start Date? |

 |